uvipabz/E-Commerce-platform/README.md

 In the project directory, you can run:

 ### `nodemon`
+In your terminal type "npm install -g nodemon" to install nodemon.\
 Extract the ".env" file into Backend folder.\
 Using terminal go to the backend folder, type "npm i" download the node_modules.\
 Then type "nodemon" for start the backend server.